 Ink Settings

-The ink settings are required for DotProof and separation profiles.
+The ink settings are required for separation profiles and DotProof profiles.
 For ContoneProof profiles, the ink settings are not relevant.

-In a project, the Ink Settings button is available on the Proof and Separation tabbed page.
-On the Proof page, you can edit the ink settings of all colors used in the project.
-On the Separation page, you can edit only the actual output colors as defined by the Target Color Space.
+You can define the ink settings for characterizations and projects.
+In a project, under the Proof tab, you can define the ink settings of all colors used in the project.
+Under the Separation tab, you can define only the actual output colors as defined by the Target Color Space.

 Different screening grids serve to avoid moiré patterns.
 If you want to print with more than four inks, you can use the same grid for complementary colors, as complementary colors normally do not overprint.
 For example, Red can have the same grid as Cyan, and Green the same as Magenta.
 If the colors strongly differ in lightness, however, they should use different screening grids.